 This course will introduce students to the basic principles of computers and software development.
 Computer architecture concepts and principles of operation, operating systems basics, file management, and software development principles will be discussed, demonstrated and practiced.
 Common programming languages, including Java, C, C++, and Visual Basic will be discussed and small programs in each language will be written.
 Lecture & lab.
-Optional pass/no pass or grade.
+Optional pass/no pass grade.
 Transferable to CSU.

-COMPUTER SCIENCE G121 - 4 Units Creating Game Artwork, Introduction
+Creating Game Artwork, Introduction